bradcar/BOSCH-BNO085-I2C-micropython-library/README.md

     # raw data gyro tuple of x,y,z, celsius float, and time_stamp int returned
     x, y, z, temp_c, usec = bno.gyro_raw

+## i2c Issues with speed and data quality

+The BNO080, BNO085, and BNO086 all use **_non-standard clock stretching_** on the i2c.
+This can cause a variety of issues including report errors and the need to restart sensor.
+Clock stretching interferes with various chips (ex: RP2) in different ways.
+If you see sporadic results this may be part of the issue (BNO08X Datasheet 1000-3927 v1.17, page 15).

 ## References